Here are some of the most frequently asked questions. If you need further assistance please call or email.

 You may wish to speak to your GP about other treatment options if you require a service that has no out of pocket costs.

-Currently none of the clinicians participate in the ATAPS program or accept Workcover, CTP, or DVA referrals.
+Our clinicians do not participate in the ATAPS program or accept Workcover, CTP, or DVA referrals.

 If you do not want Medicare to have a record of your attendance at a psychiatrist or psychologist, you do not care about receiving a Medicare rebate, or you are not eligible for a Medicare rebate (overseas visitors), you do not need a referral.
 A valid referral is essential if you want to claim a Medicare rebate.